presidentbeef/brakeman-site/source/_posts/2017-09-25-brakeman-4-dot-0-released.markdown

 By default, output to the terminal will be paged with `less` or Highline's simple pager.

 To disable, use `--no-pager`.

+In 4.0.1 Brakeman will automatically disable the pager when the `CI` environment variable is set to `true`.
+This should be compatible with Travis CI, Circle CI, Codeship, and Bitbucket Pipelines.

 ([changes](https://github.com/presidentbeef/brakeman/pull/1098))